Are Natrel products gluten-free?

 What is Natrel Milk’s normal shelf life?

 If the carton, bag or plastic container is sealed and kept refrigerated, regular pasteurized milk lasts 19 to 22 days.
-Natrel Fine-Filtered Milk packaging with the "New fresh-seal packaging" stamp is guaranteed to stay fresh for 15 days longer than our regular pasteurized milk when refrigerated and unopened.
+Natrel Fine-Filtered Milk packaging with the "fresh-seal packaging" stamp is guaranteed to stay fresh for 15 days longer than our regular pasteurized milk when refrigerated and unopened.
 Once the carton, bag or jug is open, you should consume the milk within 7 to 10 days.
-You can increase the shelf life of your milk by refrigerating it (at a temperature of between 0°C and 4°C).
+You can increase the shelf life of your milk by refrigerating it (at a temperature of between 1°C and 4°C).
 Keep in mind that it may begin to lose its freshness after only 20 minutes at room temperature.

 Can I use your Natrel Lactose Free for cooking and baking?

 Yes, you can substitute regular milk with Natrel Lactose Free for all your recipes.
 It’s perfect for cooking.
-It can do everything milk does and has the great taste of milk - without any discomfort.
+It can do everything milk does and has the great taste of milk - without the discomfort.

 Does Natrel have any products suitable for lactose-intolerant people?